hoanganhx86/comic-app-demo/README.md

 Comic App Demo
 - Supports mobile and tablet devices
 - Functions: Purchase and read comics
-- Demonstrate quickly scaffold an RN app using **npx react-native@latest init** Set up Navigation, Theme, and use the modern testing tool React Native Testing Library to quickly test the app functions
+- Demonstrate quickly scaffolding an RN app using **npx react-native@latest init**.
+Set up navigation and theme, and use the modern testing tool React Native Testing Library to quickly test the app's functions.

 ## Choice of technologies